Oyedee/stroll_task/README.md

 - [How to use](#how-to-use)

-# Flutter Riverpod App Template
-This project has everything you need to start a Flutter project with Riverpod as the state management tool.

 # Architecture structure
 This template is built with architecture that consists of four main layers: Presentation (UI), Service, Domain (Models, DTOs)